AlfredoLuzardo/1800_202410_BBY-31/README.md

 ## 6. Features for Future
 What we'd like to build in the future:
 * We want to complete the search bar and filter functionality.
-We think this would allow for greater user experience and effeciency.
+We think this would allow for greater user experience and efficiency.
 * We want to include a comments section for each post so that users can discuss about the topic.
 * We want to allow users to visit other profiles and search for other profiles.